 Credit Approval Process

-1. As part of your application to study abroad, you will list the classes you would like to be evaluated.
+1. Prior to studying abroad, you will list the classes you plan to take and submit them to the Office of International Programs.
 If the program does not have courses listed for the term you plan to go abroad, you can use their most recently offered courses as a guideline.

 • You must meet with your major advisor prior to submitting your study abroad application.
 If you have two majors, you should meet with both faculty advisors.
 If you hope to earn minor credit abroad, please check with the department chair of that minor department to be sure you have selected an appropriate study abroad program.
 The advisor’s role in study abroad planning is essential to a successful study abroad experience.